Static Analysis Tools & CI Integration for Python

 CI/CD Execution & Pipeline Optimization

 Implement incremental checking modes.
 Validate only changed files and direct dependents.
 Configure resource allocation for CI runners.
 Prevent OOM failures during full-baseline scans.
-Set explicit memory limits and timeout guards.
+Set explicit timeout guards.

 # Incremental mypy execution targeting changed files